The Guide To Buying & Selling Premade Dropshipping Stores

 In other words, profit is how much money the store actually makes.

-If you want to check the store’s monthly revenues and profits, then you’ll have to ask the seller for the right documentation.
-If the store is more than a year old, ask them for a Trailing Twelve Months (TTM) profit and loss statement.
-This will give you the revenue, operating expenses, and profit (net income) for the past 12 months.
+If the store is more than a year old, the buyer should ask for a Trailing Twelve Months (TTM) profit and loss statement.
+This will give the revenue, operating expenses, and profit (net income) for the past 12 months.

-Once you have it, you’ll want to take a close look at not only the revenue and profit, but cost of goods sold and operating expenses.
-If cost of goods sold is too high, then you can decide to go with a different dropshipping supplier with better wholesale prices, a more reasonable membership fee, and lower shipping rates.
+The retailer should also look at not only the revenue and profit, but cost of goods sold and operating expenses.
+If cost of goods sold is too high, then the store buyer can decide to go with a different dropshipping supplier with better wholesale prices, a more reasonable membership fee, and lower shipping rates.

-Additionally, if you see that the rate of refunds and returns is high, then you’ll have to examine why that’s happening.
-In dropshipping, this is most frequently related to poor quality items and long shipping times, both of which can be fixed by choosing a better dropshipping supplier.
+Additionally, if the rate of refunds and returns is high, this is most frequently related to poor quality items and long shipping times, both of which can be fixed by choosing a better dropshipping supplier.

-Evaluate the user traffic and number of unique visitors
+Evaluate the user traffic & number of unique visitors

-First of all, you’ll want to double check if the user traffic is legitimate or if it’s fake.
-Some dishonest sellers can inflate the user traffic by using bots or just buying it from a third-party.
-Temporarily inflating the numbers will make their dropshipping store appear to be worth more than it actually is.
+Any store buyer should keep in mind that some unscrupulous sellers can inflate the user traffic by using bots or just buying it from a third-party.
+Temporarily inflating the numbers will make the dropshipping store appear to be worth more than it actually is.

 Luckily, Google Analytics makes it easy to identify this kind of shady behavior with their Audience Overview function.
 Let’s take a look at a screenshot:

 This dashboard gives you a bird’s-eye view of all the key metrics.
-In order to spot fake traffic, you’ll want to keep an eye on the following:
+In order to spot fake traffic, the buyser should keep an eye on the following:

 - Very high or very low Bounce Rate.
 Usually bounce rates that are above 90% or below 10% are suspicious.